-The partnership has developed a range of Continuous Post Qualifying Professional Development courses to support and develop our Social Workers which are delivered by Leeds Beckett University, or in partnership with Leeds Beckett University and University of Leeds.
-These courses are in addition to the local offer of Leeds and Wakefield Council.
+The partnership has developed a range of continuous post-qualifying professional development courses to support and develop our Social Workers which are delivered by Leeds Beckett University, or in partnership with Leeds Beckett University and University of Leeds.
+These courses are in addition to the local offer from Leeds and Wakefield Council.

-Courses in specialist areas have been developed in consultation with practitioners and enable busy professionals to take time out of the workplace in order to reflect upon, and develop their professional confidence and capability.
+Courses in specialist areas have been developed in consultation with practitioners and enable busy professionals to take time out of the workplace to reflect upon and develop their professional confidence and capability.

 Our courses have been mapped against the relevant Knowledge and Skills Statements to enable participants to demonstrate their professional development against these standards.